esciencecenter-digital-skills/Natural-language-processing/episodes/02-introduction.md

 In literature, it is common to see a crossover with the field of Computational Linguistics (CL), whereby the focus is on employing computational methods to understand properties of human language.
 In recent years, the field of NLP has undergone a dramatic shift, both in terms of methodology and of the applications supported thanks to the advances in computer hardware.
-This made possible several other crossovers with a number of related fields, among which: Computer science, artificial intelligence, machine learning, statistics, psycholinguistics, neuroscience and many others.
+This made several other crossovers with related fields possible, among which: Computer science, artificial intelligence, machine learning, statistics, psycholinguistics, neuroscience and many others.

 ### Why do we care?